e-mission/e-mission-server/README.md

 ### Database: ###
 1. Install [Mongodb](http://www.mongodb.org/) (Note: mongodb appears to be installed as a service on Windows devices and it starts automatically on reboot)
-Note: If you are using OSX: You will want to use homebrew (brew update and brew install mongodb are the usual steps which is explained in detail here:
+Note: If you are using OSX: You will want to use homebrew (You need to  brew install (make sure to brew update) mongodb are the usual steps which is explained in detail here:
  (http://docs.mongodb.org/manual/tutorial/install-mongodb-on-os-x/)

 1. Start it at the default port